-With a population of only 635,000 inhabitants, Luxembourg is one of the smallest countries in the European Union.
-While it is a small country, it is also a very rich country.
-This is to a large extent related to the very low corporate and personal tax rate that has been in place for a long time.
-This has attracted many multinational companies and has led to the settlement of a large financial center.
+With a population of only 635,000 inhabitants, Luxembourg is one of the smallest countries in the European Union as well as one of the wealthiest.
+This is to a large extent related to the historically low corporate and personal tax rates that have attracted many multinational companies and led to the settlement of a large financial center.
 In this way, the country has developed into an economic hub in the region, offering more and better-paid employment opportunities.
-For example, in 2020 the household disposable income per inhabitant in purchasing power parity was 31 percent higher in Luxembourg than in Belgium: €34,710 versus €26,401.34 Due to this large economic asymmetry, in 2010 about 38,000 workers living in Belgium crossed the border to work in
+For example, in 2016 the net salary of Belgian cross-border workers aged 25-43 living in the Province of Luxembourg was 63% higher than that of local workers (Albanese et al., 2022).
+Due to this large economic asymmetry and the absence of language and legal barriers, 29 in 2010 about 38,000 workers living in Belgium crossed the border to work in Luxembourg.
+This represents 11% of total employment in Luxembourg (Statec, 2022), and 25% of employment in the nearby Belgian Province of Luxembourg (Eurostat, 2022).